 Data Analysis

 A statistician will oversee data analysis.
 Simple analysis will be made as to what percentage of patients report marked improvement at specific intervals.
-Also, documentation will be made of change in VAS pain scores and neck disability index scores.
 Repeated-measures analyses of VAS pain scores (or neck disability index scores) using a means model with SAS Proc Mixed (version 9, mixed linear models) will be used to determine changes between baseline and follow-up visits.
 The independent variable in the repeated measures analyses is time on study (0, 1, 3, 6, 12 months).
 The statistical model will provide separate estimates of the VAS mean pain scores by time on study.
 An unstructured variance-covariance form among the repeated measurements will be assumed for the VAS pain score outcome and estimates of the standard errors of parameters will be used to perform statistical tests and construct 95% confidence intervals.

 We will analyze if there is differences in outcomes based on age (older or less than 50), bony foraminal narrowing and neurological deficits (motor, sensory, reflexes changes).